-- 63. The design of the IAS Solar Dish System as proposed is a hybrid of the parabolic trough and the dish/engine technologies.
-The proposed system purports to collect thermal energy from refractive dish technology using Fresnel lenses, and transfer the collected thermal energy to a centrally located turbine/generator for electrical power production using a Rankine cycle. - 64.
-A schematic diagram of the system, as best I understand it, is proposed in PI.
-Ex.
-16 to be configured as shown below in Figure 2.
+63. The design of the IAS Solar Dish System as proposed appears to be a hybrid of the parabolic trough and the dish/engine technologies.
+The proposed system purports to collect thermal energy from refractive dish technology using Fresnel lenses, and transfer the